 Consequences will be assigned based on the seriousness of the offense, the frequency of the student's inappropriate behavior, and the student's attitude during the discipline process.
-In the case of serious misbehavior, the principal and parent will be notified immediately.
+In the case of serious misbehavior, the Administration and parent will be notified immediately.

-All interventions for discipline by the Assistant Principal will be documented in the Guidance office for possible future reference.
+All interventions for discipline by Administration will be documented in the Guidance office for possible future reference.
 Teachers are required to also document any interventions with students.

 Behavior Definition Above First Floor during Lunch There is no reason for students to be above the first floor during lunch unless given a pass by a teacher.
-Absenteeism/Truancy Lack of regular attendance to school or individual classes Disturbances/Disorders Actions that disrupt the classroom/school environment and the day- to-day operations of the school.
-Examples include, but are not limited to, breaking in line, horseplay/ roughhousing, talking out of turn in class.
-Electronics The use of electronic devices, including but not limited to, cell or satellite phones, smart watches or other smart devices, MP3 players of any kind and electronic dictionaries are prohibited on campus during school hours (8:20 a.m. - 4:00 p.m.).
+Absenteeism/Truancy Lack of regular attendance at school or individual classes Disturbances/Disorders Actions that disrupt the classroom/school environment and the day- to-day operations of the school.
+Examples include but are not limited to, breaking in line, horseplay/ roughhousing, and talking out of turn in class.
+Electronics The use of electronic devices, including but not limited to, cell or satellite phones, smart watches or other smart devices, MP3 players of any kind, and electronic dictionaries are prohibited on campus during school hours (8:20 a.m. - 4:00 p.m.).
 Failure to adhere to the above policy will result in confiscation of the device.
-Device will be placed in the student backpack and sent home at the end of the day.
+The device will be placed in the student's backpack and sent home at the end of the day.
 Failure to Report Failure to stay after class for a teacher Tardiness Arriving at school or class after the designated time.
+Unsupervised Areas Being in areas that are unsupervised such as: the area behind the school or the potting shed; in the halls without a pass or being above the first floor during lunch without expressed permission.